New developments in fission studies within the time-dependent density functional theory framework: Why use Density Functional Theory?

-It has been mathematically proven than TDDFT~\cite{HK:1964,Kohn:1965fk,Runge:1984,Dreizler:1990lr,Gross:2006,Gross:2012} is equivalent to the TDSE at the level of one-body density.~\footnote{Nuclei, similarly to electrons, need in principle an external one-body potential for this statement to hold true.
-Unlike infinite systems, in case of finite nuclei one can always add a one-body square-well potential of sufficiently large diameter, which can eventually be taken to infinity, and establish thus formally this equivalence. } TDDFT has the great advantage, that unlike many phenomenological approaches, is a quantum framework, but also a disadvantage, we do not know with enough accuracy its main ingredient, the nuclear energy density functional (NEDF).
+It has been mathematically proven than TDDFT~\cite{HK:1964,Kohn:1965fk,Runge:1984,Dreizler:1990lr,Gross:2006,Gross:2012} is equivalent to the TDSE at the level of one-body density.~\footnote{Nuclei, similarly to electrons, need in principle an external one-body potential for this statement to be in agreement with Hohenberg and Kohn theorem~\cite{HK:1964}.
+Unlike infinite systems, in case of finite nuclei one can always add a one-body square-well potential of sufficiently large diameter, which can eventually be taken to infinity, and establish thus formally the one-to-one relation between the number density and the many-body wave function. } TDDFT has the great advantage, that unlike many phenomenological approaches, is a quantum framework, but also a disadvantage, as we do not know with great accuracy its main ingredient, the nuclear energy density functional (NEDF).
 The quality of {\it ab initio} nucleon interaction approaches~\cite{Marino:2021,Hu:2022} and the corresponding derived NEDFs are still of insufficient accuracy for the treatment of heavy nuclei.
 For the time being we will have to rely on accurate phenomenological NEDFs~\cite{Shi:2018}.